kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Approval Workflows

-Not every model deploys freely.
+Not every model deploys freely
-High risk use requires review.
+High risk use requires review
 Escalation protects stakeholders

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.